Multi User Magento 2 - Adding Subaccounts

 Note that the admin can assign existing accounts to parent accounts.

-As an administrator, you have the ability to create, preview and edit any subaccount on the system.
+As an administrator, you can create, preview and edit any subaccount on the system.

-Go to the Account Information tab and then check Select Parent Account.
+Go to the Account Information tab and then check the Select Parent Account.

 This will assign the account that you are editing to be the Subaccount of the chosen Parent Account.

 Case 2) Adding a Subaccount With New User

 First, click on edit of the account which will be the parent.

 On the details page, select the 'Manage Subaccounts' tab from the left menu bar.
 You will see a list of all subaccounts created by a selected customer.